aweymo/cs_howto/index.md

     button_text: ''
 - template: content-feature
   block: feature-1
-  media_alignment: Right
+  media_alignment: Left
-  headline: "<strong>Using the Map,</strong>"
+  headline: "<strong>Within Browse,</strong>"
-  content: you can understand the geospatial relationship between documents, quickly
+  content: you can sort items chronologically or by title.
+You can engage with the
-    view the essential metadata and visit full records of the documents.
+    community, industry and location tags to filter items and search for specific terms.
-  slug: map2
+  slug: br2
   media:
-    image: uploads/uploads/2022/map_2-02.gif
+    image: uploads/uploads/2022/browse.gif
     alt_text: ''
 - template: detail-content
   block: text-1